 “I want to be a gentle parent, but”

-Thank you so much for your openness and honesty.
 First off, what is gentle parenting?
-The Cleveland Clinic explains it by saying, “The goal of gentle parenting is to raise confident, independent and happy children through empathy, respect and understanding, and setting healthy boundaries.”
+The Cleveland Clinic explains it by saying, “The goal of becoming a gentle parent is to raise confident, independent, and happy children through empathy, respect and understanding, and setting healthy boundaries.”

-I find many parents end up becoming the “angry mom” when they are leaning more into the empathy side (affirming feelings with understanding), but don’t have effective strategies to enforce boundaries.
-Here are the key components:
+I find many parents end up becoming the “angry mom” when they are leaning more into the empathy side (affirming feelings with understanding) but don’t have effective strategies to enforce boundaries.

-- Ie. “I love you AND we are turning off the ipad.”
+- “I love you AND we are turning off the iPad.”
 Or “I love you AND when you throw a toy, it will take a break above the fridge ‘till tomorrow.”

-- “I love you AND when your backpack is hung up your can go play.”
+- “I love you AND when your backpack is hung up you can go play.”

-- Be clear with your child that “ALL feelings are accepted, yet certain actions must be limited.”
-(How to Talk so Kids will Listen and Listen so Kids Will Talk)
+2. Be clear with your child that “ALL feelings are accepted, yet certain actions must be limited.”
+(How to Talk so Kids Will Listen and Listen so Kids Will Talk)

 - “I hear that you are angry.
 When you are done screaming, I’m happy to talk to you about it.”